AntonioNoack/RemsTsunamis/Report.md

 | FP16, FP32 Bathymetry | 155.32 GB/s |            - |      198.28 GB/s |                 - |
 | FP16, FP16 Bathymetry | 118.26 GB/s |            - |      144.50 GB/s |                 - |

+For the Tesla P100 on the graphics pipeline, there must be some optimizations, because the calculated theoretical maximum bandwidth is 732 GB/s.
+My shader supposedly loads and stores up to 803 GB/s using the Graphics pipeline.
+A bandwidth optimization would possible, because the shader uses fewer data (h, hu, b) than what is actually requested (h, hu, hv, b).
+This reduces the probable, actual bandwidth to ~700 GB/s, because only three input components are used, four are written.

 For my RX 580 this means that it was probably memory-bandwidth limited.
-The Tesla P100 had unknown issues with the compute pipeline.
+The Tesla P100 had unknown issues with the Compute pipeline.

 The best performance was achieved on the P100 using the graphics pipeline.
 It was 12x faster than the dual 18 core Xeon Gold processors.